icholy/Absolution/README.md

 engine.initialize(/* options */);
 ```

-By default, the engine will walk the entire DOM and register Elements which have an
+By default, the engine will walk the entire DOM and mount Elements which have an
 `uz-rect` or `uz-style` attribute.
 This behaviour is configured via an options object passed
 into the `Engine#initialize` method.